-We may in the future finance a portion of our investments with borrowings.
-In the event that we borrow funds to make investments in the future, our net investment income would be dependent upon the difference between the rate at which we borrow funds and the rate at which we invest the funds borrowed.
+Because we currently borrow, and plan to borrow in the future, funds to make investments, our net investment income is dependent upon the difference between the rate at which we borrow funds and the rate at which we invest the funds borrowed.
 Accordingly, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
 In periods of rising interest rates, our cost of funds would increase, which could reduce our net investment income if there is not a corresponding increase in interest income generated by our investment portfolio.